 Working from home tips

-Studying at home is a real change from what you will be used to and can be challenging in different ways.
+We know that most of our students will be studying in school, but for students who may find themselves studying at home it can be a real change from what you're used to and can be challenging in different ways.
 Where has all your focus and motivation suddenly gone?
 Everything is a distraction, from the TV, to the fridge, the washing machine, your pets and you’re oh so close to your comfy, warm bed!

 But we know you don’t want to fall behind with your studies, so you’re going to need to create an environment for yourself that helps you block out all those distractions and get to work!

 - Make a morning routine

 The problem: Working from home means your morning commute is a breeze!
 No more setting your alarm hours before to get ready for lessons.
 Instead, you might find yourself getting up five minutes before you start.
 The problem is, this isn’t going to make you productive what-so-ever and it will be way too difficult to get back into a morning routine when you return to school.

 The solution: Get up half an hour before your first lesson, maybe make yourself some breakfast and a morning drink, make your bed, let the sun (or the clouds) in by opening those curtains, and get yourself awake both mentally and physically for the day’s work.

 The problem: Perhaps you’ve got nowhere to physically go and don’t have to leave the house, so you find that you’ve not been bothering to get dressed in the morning?